hashemelezabi/old_site/index.md

 # Note that this index page uses a full-width layout!
 ---

-## Hello!
+# Hello!

 I'm Hashem -- thanks for visiting my website.
+I'm an undergraduate student at Stanford University majoring in Computer Science with a minor in Mathematics.
+I'm interested in algorithms, machine learning, and computer systems.

+I love working on hard problems, especially ones that have a real-world impact.
+I have worked on significant projects in both industry and academia, as well as a number of personal projects.
+Check out a comprehensive list here!

 <!--   <h1 class="content-listing-header sans">Articles</h1>
   <ul class="content-listing ">